-Each yurt is no more than two minutes' walk from the new toilet and shower block and shop and games/chill out room.
+Each yurt is no more than two minutes' walk from the toilet and shower block, and the shop and games/chill out room.

 Cooking facilities are all in your yurt although there is a plug in kettle, microwave and a fridge/freezer you can use in the shop.

 Bikes can be chained to your yurt deck or for those really precious ones we do have a lockable garage for storage.
 There are also outside taps for hosing down muddy bikes and boots.